Ortaköy, Artuklu

-Ortaköy (Girik) is a neighbourhood of the municipality and district of Artuklu, Mardin Province, Turkey.
+Ortaköy (Girik) is a neighbourhood (mahalle) of the municipality and district of Artuklu, Mardin Province, Turkey.
 Its population is 10,363 (2022).
 Before the 2013 reorganisation, it was a town (belde).
-It is populated by Kurds of the Tat Kurdish tribe.
+It is populated by Arabs of the Tat tribe and Kurds.

+Etymology

+The current Turkish name of the town is a common settlement name which translates to 'middle/center village'.
+Previous recorded names include Horîncük, Harrîn, and Gülharrin, meaning 'wild rose'.
+Ortaköy is locally also called Horren.